 Give to others:

-One of the proven methods for getting out of a funk is by doing something that isn’t you-centric.
+One of the proven methods for how to get out of a funk is by doing something that isn’t you-centric.
 Do some volunteer work, participate in a march, or offer to babysit for your friend.
 Doing for others helps us to get out of our heads and be present to what’s happening around us.
 Margaret Paul, Ph.D. says, “Caring about others is fulfilling and meaningful.
 It’s hard to feel blah when you are offering love and caring to another.”

 Spend time in nature: